Challenge10k · Acceleration

 Results

-- Content batching - automated writing hour tracking
+- Content batching – automated writing hours tracking

-- Modern Bootstrap - responsive and performant
+- Modern Bootstrap – responsive + performant

 - Documentation – comprehensive CLI guide created